-- 48. As summarised in the Agenda Paper 4A for the April 2019 IASB meeting, the IASB discussed and tentatively agreed that an entity should formally document: - (a) the portfolio(s) of financial assets and portfolio(s) of financial liabilities designated in the DRM model; - (b) a description of the methodology and key assumptions used by the entity to estimate the core and non-core portions of its demand deposit portfolio; - (c) the methodology used by the entity to determine the amount of future transactions to be designated in the DRM model and how such designation is consistent with its risk management policies and procedures; and - (d) evidence supporting the high probability of future transactions occurring. - 49.
+- 47. As summarised in the Agenda Paper 4A for the April 2019 IASB meeting, the IASB discussed and tentatively agreed that an entity should formally document: - (a) the portfolio(s) of financial assets and portfolio(s) of financial liabilities designated in the DRM model;

+- (b) a description of the methodology and key assumptions used by the entity to estimate the core and non-core portions of its demand deposit portfolio; - (c) the methodology used by the entity to determine the amount of future transactions to be designated in the DRM model and how such designation is consistent with its risk management policies and procedures; and - (d) evidence supporting the high probability of future transactions occurring (which is needed for all future transactions other than the reinvestment or refinancing of existing financial assets or financial liabilities at the prevailing market interest rate). - 48.
 In addition, the documentation provided should be supported by an entity's risk management strategy, procedures and objectives.
-The following key elements of the risk management strategy would need to be documented and kept constant throughout the life of the DRM model: - (a) the processes to approve and amend the strategy; - (b) risk management levels and scope; - (c) the managed risks and the risk metrics used;
+The following key elements of the risk management strategy would need to be documented and kept constant throughout the life of the DRM model: - (a) the processes to approve and amend the strategy; - (b) risk management levels and scope; - (c) the managed risks and the risk metrics used; - (d) range of acceptable risk limits (ie the target profile); and - (e) risk aggregation methods and risk management time horizon - 49.
+Changes in an entity's risk management strategy and therefore its target profile (risk limits) are expected to be rare in practice, however the IASB will deliberate whether such changes result in the discontinuation of the DRM model at a future date, as mentioned in paragraph 34 of this appendix.

-&lt;sup>5 Please refer to Agenda Paper 4C of the April 2023 meeting for further considerations on the highly probable assessment.
+&lt;sup>6 Please refer to Agenda Paper 4C of the April 2023 meeting for further considerations on the highly probable assessment.